 Minor Area of Specialization in Quantitative Economics (STEM)

-The Minor in Quantitative Economics equips students with solid analytical tools supporting critical thinking on economic issues.
-Students will be able to comprehend major economic trends and build competence in the application of economic theories to specific fields.
+The Minor in Quantitative Economics equips business students with solid analytical tools and econometric techniques supporting critical thinking to deal with economic problems.
+Students will be able to comprehend major economic trends and apply economic theories and quantitative techniques to the analysis of specific fields.
 This program emphasizes the interpretation and development of quantitative economics applications.

 Business students may pursue a minor in Quantitative Economics by taking 12 credit hours of STEM-designated Economics courses, per the curriculum requirements, in addition to the Business Core courses.

 Curriculum Requirements for Business Students